Notes for 2026

 Another American artists is Kim Deitch whose intricate story telling as fascinated me for many years now.

 And that's my March update.
-Next month I would like to describe how I made my website and there will be some nice new website features to share.
+Next month I would like to describe how I made my website.

 Now I see why Hans Holbein the Younger put that stretched out skull in The Ambassadors.
 He had a technique, in his case Anamorphosis, and it seems that he wanted to use it no matter what.
 I have been learning some drawing techniques lately, one is how to draw patterns of linked curves and it is so satisfying that I want to draw linked curves on all my comics no matter what.
 When I feel this way it is usually time to stop looking for new techniques and start applying what I know.
 As it stands I can draw in one, two and three point perspective and I can make some nice curved shapes with a compass and ruler.
 So this month it is time to start applying some of these techniques to settings in the comic story I'm currently drawing and ease off of learning (too many) new ones.